 All of the works deal with certain specifics of the location in which they are installed, with the guiding principle being to concentrate on the aspect that is important to the local community and that links the past and the present to a certain extent.
 The curator of the Lungomare Art flagship is the renowned European curator, the Czech Michal Koleček, who selected the artists.

-“Lungomare Art” tells stories that are impossible to find in your run-of-the-mill tourist brochures and you can start exploring them from any location you wish.
-On the coast: at the entrance to Brseč, on the hiking trail overlooking Lovranska Draga, on land and under the water in Volosko, at the Rijeka Fish Market, at Grčevo Beach in the Rijeka neighbourhood of Pećine, at Svežanj Beach in Žurkovo in Kostrena.
+“Lungomare Art” reveals tales that are impossible to find in your run-of-the-mill tourist brochures and you can start exploring them from any location you wish.
+On the coast: at the entrance to Brseč, on the hiking trail overlooking Lovranska Draga, on land and under the water in Volosko, at the Rijeka Fish Market, at Grčevo Beach in the Rijeka neighbourhood of Pećine, at Svežanj Beach in Žurkovo in Kostrena and at the entrance to the main beach of Crikvenica.
 Or on the islands: at the pier in Lopar on Rab, above Baška on Krk or at Vela Riva in Mali Lošinj.
 The tour can begin in the summer of 2020.
 The artworks were created by well-known artists, including the likes of Liam Gillick (UK), Jiří Kovanda (CZ), Numen/for Use (HR), Harumi Yukutake (JP) and Smiljana Radića (CL).

 Contemporary art leaves the museums and meets local communities